GlobalWebIndex/platform2.0-go-challenge/README.md

 ### Todos
 * Dependency Injection for every service, repository, controller..
 [Wire](https://github.com/google/wire) is a good solution.
 Also check [this article](https://blog.drewolson.org/dependency-injection-in-go).
-* After the pattern above, you have to make 80% unit test coverage at least on service layer.
+* After the implementation of the pattern above, you have to make 80% unit test coverage at least on service layer.
 * Return asset's user description on asset dtos
 * Encrypt the asset id, and decrypt it on every request.
 Don't expose database primary key on clients.
-Title is not reccomended also to be on url as param.
+Title is not recommended also to be on url as param.

 Happy reviewing!